Engaging Displays Get Noticed!

 - Feng shui principles apply to trade show displays; make sure traffic has a logical flow and that your display is balanced between conversation, demonstration, and display.

 While online options are abound, don’t be tempted to make decisions about your trade show display based on what’s available in internet stores.
-Online options are limited to specific options and hardware and graphics quality can vary greatly between vendors.
+Online options are limited to standard options of hardware and graphics quality can vary greatly between vendors.

 Working with a trade show display vendor, like AlphaGraphics Kansas City, gives you the ability to make nearly any display possible.
 Customizing a system or combining aspects of common display types to your business or industry gives you the best appeal.
 More importantly, you have a personal point of contact who will ensure you have a trade show display that reflects your company, meets your budget and will be a hit any time you exhibit.